carlomilanesi/measures-rs/docs/Motivation.md

 To represent all possible physical or geometrical properties, such libraries try to define inside them all existing properties and all existing units.
 This has the following drawbacks:
 1. It makes the library heavy to compile, as the resulting types are quite numerous.
 2. If the library is not extensible, it may be incomplete, as there are some little used units that some applications may require and which have not been included in the library.
-If it is extensible, it is usually somewhat difficult to extend it.
+   If the library is extensible, it is usually somewhat difficult to extend it.
-3. It forces developers to use a specific natural language to name the properties and their units of measurements, instead of the natural language of the developers.
+3. It forces developers to use a specific natural language to name the properties and their units of measurements, instead of the natural language preferred by the developers.
    For example, some people prefer to write `metre` and others prefer to write `meter`, for the same unit.

-Instead, the library `measures` defines just two built-in properties, `Dimensionless` and `Angle`, and it defines just two built-in unit of measurements, `One` for the property `Dimensionless`, and `Radian` for the property `Angle`.
+Instead, the library `measures` defines just two built-in properties, `Dimensionless` and `Angle`, and it defines just two built-in units of measurements, `One` for the property `Dimensionless`, and `Radian` for the property `Angle`.

 Every other property and every other unit of measurement can be easily defined by the application developers.
 As consequences:
-1. The library uses little compile-time and run-time resources, because it will include only the few properties and units needed by the application.
+1. For typical applications, this library uses little compile-time and run-time resources, because it will include only the few properties and units needed by the application.
-2. The library is by-design easily extensible, by adding custom properties and units.
+2. For this library it is easy to add custom properties or custom units.
 3. The developers can define their preferred names for properties and for units of measurement, and they can define also the preferred unit-of-measurement suffixes for outputting measures.

 ## Specifying derived units

 If you have a value representing a mass and another value representing a volume, the division of the first value by the second value must represent a mass density.
 This can be enforced by specifying relationships among units.
-In existing libraries, these relationships are built-in, and implemented in very complex types, in a way that cannot be modified by the application developers.
+In other libraries, these relationships are built-in, and implemented by very complex types, in a way that cannot be modified by the application developers.
 This has the following drawbacks:
 1. The complexity of the resulting types makes the application heavy to compile.
 2. The complexity of the resulting types makes the compiler error messages quite cryptic.